Mountjoy Prison helicopter escape: Aftermath

 The escape resulted in all IRA prisoners being held at Mountjoy Prison and Curragh Camp being transferred to the maximum security Portlaoise Prison.
-In order to prevent any further escapes the perimeter of the prison was guarded by members of the Irish Army, and wires were erected over the prison yard to prevent any future helicopter escape.
+The perimeter of the prison was guarded by members of the Irish Army and wires were erected over the prison yard to prevent any future helicopter escape.
 Cosgrave stated there would be "no hiding place" for the escapees, and a manhunt involving twenty thousand members of the Irish Defence Forces and Garda Síochána ensued.
-Mallon was recaptured at a Gaelic Athletic Association dance in a hotel near Portlaoise on 10 December 1973, and imprisoned in Portlaoise Prison.
+Mallon was recaptured at a Gaelic Athletic Association dance in a hotel near Portlaoise on 10 December 1973 and imprisoned in Portlaoise Prison.
 He escaped from there in a mass break-out on 18 August 1974, when nineteen prisoners escaped after overpowering guards and using gelignite to blast through the gates.
 He was recaptured in Foxrock in January 1975 and returned to Portlaoise Prison.
-O'Hagan was recaptured in Dublin in early 1975, and also imprisoned in Portlaoise Prison.
+O'Hagan was recaptured in Dublin in early 1975 and imprisoned in Portlaoise Prison.
 After the end of his original twelve-month sentence, he was immediately arrested and sentenced to a further two years imprisonment for escaping.
 Twomey evaded recapture until 2 December 1977, when he was spotted sitting in a car in Sandycove by members of the Garda's Special Branch who were investigating an arms shipment after a tip-off from police in Belgium.
 He drove away after spotting the officers, before being recaptured in the centre of Dublin after a high-speed car chase.
 He was also imprisoned in Portlaoise Prison until his release in 1982.

-In 2021, Brendan Hughes published an autobiography Up Like a Bird, an account of the planning and organisation of the escape, co-authored with Doug Dalby.